united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 # Message structure

-The messages in our data model have to be JSON using the following format:
+The messages in our data model must be JSON using the following format:
 ```json
 {
   "$schema": "http://json-schema.org/draft-07/schema#",